 Fresh Water tank: 100 gallons

 Gray tank: 75 gallons

-Things we love about this rig: big carrying capacity, great insulation, double-pane windows, big kitchen for cooking at home, shorter length to fit into most campgrounds.
+Things we loved about this rig: big carrying capacity, great insulation, double-pane windows, big kitchen for cooking at home, shorter length to fit into most campgrounds.

 We’ve done a lot of upgrades to it, including:

 - Replaced the RV flooring with vinyl plank

 - Updated the awning and all the slide topper fabric